lpedrosa/lpedrosa.github.io/content/blog/why-i-built-envutils.md

 $env:FAVOURITE_FRUIT='kiwi'; python -c 'import os; print(os.getenv("FAVOURITE_FRUIT"))'; $env:FAVOURITE_FRUIT=''
 ```

-In both cases, we get a similar effect to the Unix example, but it is important to note that we
+In both cases, we can get close to the Unix example, but it is important to note that we _lose the
-_lose the ability to restore the variable to its previous value_.
+ability to restore the variable to its previous value_.

-While you can modify the examples to make that work, they will no longer be _easy to type as a
+While you can modify the examples to achieve this functionality, they will become _less convenient
-one-liner_ or even _easy to read_.
+to type as one-liners_ and will also become _less readable_.

 ## Exploring a solution using PowerShell